cyclosproject/cyclos4-ui/README.md

 In order to correctly support the application, the server must also respond to deep links, even if they don't physically exist on the server.
 For example, if the frontend is deployed on `https://account.example.org`, and the user clicks on the pay user menu, he will see the URL `https://account.example.org/banking/payment`.
 However, there is no `banking/payment` directory in the generated folder (`dist`).
 Without specific configuration, clicking directly on that link, or refreshing the browser page while in this URL would present a `404` error page.

 To solve this problem the server must include the `index.html` content on any request to files that don't physically exist on the server.
-For Apache, the following configuration should be specified, for example, in a `.htaccess` file:
+For Apache, make sure the `mod_rewrite` is enabled, and the following configuration is applied:

 ```apache
 <IfModule mod_rewrite.c>